janko/down/README.md

 * Request went into a redirect loop (`RuntimeError`)
 * Request timeout out (`Timeout::Error`)

-Down unifies all of these errors, and simply throws `Down::NotFound` error (because this is what actually happened from the outside perspective).
+Down unifies all of these errors into one `Down::NotFound` error (because this is what actually happened from the outside perspective).

 ### Timeout